-- Unless you have permission from the Director of Pastoral Care you must not leave the school grounds.
+- Unless you have permission from the Deputy Headmaster - Pastoral Care, you must not leave the school grounds.

 - Except in an emergency, you are not permitted to be out of class at any time without a written note.
 Normally toilet permissions or permission to go to the Matron are not given during class time.

 - Be at the right place at the right time – do not be late.

 - If you are absent from school, arrange for your absence to be reported to the school as early as possible.
 Your parents/guardians/boarding master then supplies a written note for your absence which is given to the Head of Year for filing.